List of A Song of Ice and Fire characters: Rhaegar Targaryen

-Rhaegar Targaryen, the 'Last Dragon', was the eldest son of King Aerys II and the heir apparent to the Iron Throne, and the older brother to Viserys and Daenerys Targaryen.
-He died 14 years before the events of A Game of Thrones, and his life's tales are mainly narrated through the words of Jaime Lannister, Cersei Lannister, Barristan Selmy and Daenerys (via visions of sorcery), as well as commentaries by Eddard Stark, Aemon Targaryen, Jorah Mormont, Meera Reed, Jon Connington and Gilly.
+Rhaegar Targaryen, nicknamed the "Last Dragon", was the eldest son of King Aerys II and the heir apparent to the Iron Throne, and the older brother to Viserys and Daenerys Targaryen.
+He died 14 years before the events of A Game of Thrones, and his life's tales are mainly narrated through the words of Jaime Lannister, Cersei Lannister, Barristan Selmy and Daenerys (via visions of sorcery), as well as commentaries by Eddard Stark, Aemon Targaryen, Jorah Mormont, Meera Reed and Jon Connington.

-Rhaegar married the Dornish princess Elia Martell of Sunspear, and fathered with her a daughter named Rhaenys and son named Aegon.
-After winning the Tourney at Harrenhal, the greatest tourney in Westerosi history, he surprised everyone by passing over his wife Elia and crowning Lyanna Stark as the tourney's "Queen of Love and Beauty".
+Rhaegar married the Dornish princess Elia Martell, and fathered with her a daughter named Rhaenys and a son named Aegon, the latter of whom he believed to be the prophesied "prince that was promised".
+After winning the Tourney at Harrenhal, the greatest tourney in Westerosi history, he surprised everyone by passing over his wife Elia and crowning the maiden lady Lyanna Stark as the tourney's "Queen of Love and Beauty".
 One year later, he and Lyanna both disappeared, prompting rumors that he abducted and raped Lyanna.
-Enraged, Lyanna's oldest brother, Brandon, goes to King's Landing to confront Rhaegar, which results in both him and his father Lord Rickard being brutally executed by King Aerys.
-Lyanna's other older brother Eddard Stark, her betrothed Robert Baratheon, their foster father Jon Arryn and Brandon's father-in-law-to-be Hoster Tully then started a rebellion against Aerys, with Robert personally killing Rhaegar in single combat at the Battle of the Trident, and ultimately overthrowing House Targaryen.
-Though Robert continues to vilify Rhaegar throughout A Game of Thrones, many other characters express admiration for him.
+Enraged, Lyanna's oldest brother, Brandon, goes to King's Landing to confront Rhaegar, which results in both him and his father, Lord Rickard, being brutally executed by King Aerys.
+Lyanna's other older brother Eddard Stark, her betrothed Robert Baratheon, their foster father Jon Arryn and Brandon's father-in-law-to-be Hoster Tully then started a rebellion against Aerys.
+After the tide of war started to favor the rebels, Rhaegar reappeared to command the remaining royal army in a massive pitched battle at a ford on the Trident, entrusting the young Jaime Lannister with the safety of the royal family.
+However, the rebels, being battle-hardened veterans, defeated the loyalists at the Battle of the Trident, with Robert personally killing Rhaegar in single combat.
+Rhaegar's death effectively spelled the demise of House Targaryen as the ruling dynasty, and King's Landing fell soon afterwards.
+All the Targaryen royal family, with the exception of Queen Rhaella (who later died of childbirth), Rhaegar's children Prince Aegon and Princess Rhaenys, and Prince Viserys, were killed when the defected House Lannister sacked the capital.

-Daenerys's stillborn son Rhaego and her dragon Rhaegal are named after Rhaegar.
+Though Robert continues to vilify Rhaegar's name for years after the rebellion, many others, including Robert's best friend Eddard, still express admiration for him as a noble and honorable prince, despite the unflattering speculations regarding him and Lyanna.
+Daenerys's stillborn son Rhaego and her dragon Rhaegal are also both named after Rhaegar.